How to Comply

 What are My Responsibilities Under A.R.
 35.80?

 Administrative Regulation (A.R.)
-35.80 became effective April 4, 2007 with the purpose of establishing guidelines and procedures for purchases of environmentally preferable products and services.
+35.80 (PDF) became effective April 4, 2007 with the purpose of establishing guidelines and procedures for purchases of environmentally preferable products and services.

 What does A.R.
 35.80 require?